sabbirhossainujjal/sabbirhossainujjal.github.io/_pages/about.md

 ---

-I am currently working as a **Machine Learning Engineer** in [ACI Limited][ACI].
-As a machine learning engineer, my responsibility is to provide artificial intelligence based solution for the company.
+I am currently working as a **Machine Learning Engineer (Team Lead)** in [Advanced Chemical Industries (ACI) Limited][ACI].
+As a team lead and machine learning engineer, my responsibility is to leading and mentoring a cross-functional team in developing artificial intelligence based solution for business-specific use cases for the company.

 <!-- I am currently looking for graduate positions in labs focusing on **<span style="font-size: 16px;">nanophotonics, active plasmonics and non-linear optics</span>**.
 For my Master's thesis, I am working on enhancing non-linear optical phenomena with active plasmonics.   -->